 Do you guarantee work undertaken to my vehicle?

 Yes.
 If the repairs are being paid for by an insurance company, the guarantee will be set by them.
 If you’re paying for the repairs yourself then please discuss the guarantee terms when you book your vehicle in.

-What if my courtesy car breaks down?
+What if my replacement vehicle breaks down?